 Welcome To The Macleay Serviced Apartments / Hotel, Sydney

-The Rocks - an urban community that reflects the old Sydney, is a must-visit attraction in Sydney.
+The Rocks is an urban community that reflects the old Sydney and a must-visit attraction in Sydney.
 The traditional looking streets, cosy & small cafes and old country pubs would teach you how the old Sydney was like.
 The Rocks is located just a walk away from the Sydney Harbor Bridge and the Sydney Opera House, therefore don't miss to pay a visit to the Rocks when you visit these iconic landmarks of Sydney.